orinoren/coupon-system/client/src/componets/navbar-components/README.md

 ### `useSelector`

 1. `cartNotificationAmount`: holds the amount of products in the cart.

-2. `guestOrCustomerMode`:determine if the use is customer or guest.
-3. `userDetails`:holds the details of the current login user.
+2. `userDetails`:holds the details of the current login user.

 ### `Methods`